Post

 • Alternator Failure

-• Description/Symptoms: Dimming headlights, weak battery, warning lights
+• Description/Symptoms: Dimming headlights, a dead battery, and warning lights on the dashboard.

 • Recalls: None Found